 The next night, Thursday, students rolled into the party.
 Oliver, who sings in a band back in Panama, and several others entertained the audience of 400 by playing several sets of popular secular songs.
 The band skillfully weaved their personal faith stories in between music sets.

 "I had a crazy life before Christ," said Oliver from the stage, recounting his time on campus over 6 years ago.
-Oliver had been in his third year studying tourism at a university in Panama when a national director from Campus Crusade had approached him and talked about what it meant to be in a right relationship with God.
+Oliver had been in his third year studying tourism at a university in Panama when a national director from Cru had approached him and talked about what it meant to be in a right relationship with God.

 Oliver had committed to follow Jesus Christ that day.
 "It changed my life," he said.